Kinto/kinto/docs/permissions.rst

         A group associates a name to a list of principals.

     Permission
+    Permissions
         A permission is an action that can be performed on an object.
         Examples of permissions are «read», «write», or «create».

+    ACE
+    Access Control Entity
+        An ACE associates a permission to objects and principals, and allows to describe rules like «*Members of group admins can create collections*».
+        Using #a pseudo-code syntax: ``collections:create = ['group:admins',]``.

     ACL
-        An ACL associates a permission to objects and principals, and allows to describe rules like «*Members of group admins can create collections*».
-        Using a pseudo-code syntax: ``collections:create = ['group:admins',]``.
+        A list of ACEs

 Objects
 =======